Subscribe to our email newsletter

 It is important that key stakeholders and policy makers in Government are made aware of the issues surrounding pancreatic cancer.
 From inequalities in funding, care and survival to access to treatments and the lack of public awareness of the disease, we highlight this wherever we can.

-We are also thrilled that Ali Stunt, our founder and CEO, is the President of Pancreatic Cancer Europe which brings together pancreatic cancer experts from all Europe to improve diagnosis and care for patients.
+We are also thrilled that Ali Stunt, our founder, sits on the board of directors for Pancreatic Cancer Europe, which brings together pancreatic cancer experts from all over Europe to improve diagnosis and care for patients.

 The amount of research funding for pancreatic cancer is minuscule compared to other common cancers (currently 3%) and the proportion spent on early diagnosis is small.